 Astronomically Anchoring the Aegean Dendrochronology Increases Its Value Immensely

-Despite what dendrochronologists say, this astronomical dating of the Aegean Dendrochronology is superior and more precise than radiocarbon dating.
+Despite what some dendrochronologists say, this astronomical dating of the Aegean Dendrochronology is superior and more precise than radiocarbon dating.
 Furthermore, claims that radiocarbon dating disproves statistical crossmatching of tree-ring sets are mistaken because each Anatolian ADMI growing site has a different average offset from IntCal.

 The Six Pillars (forthcoming) Chapter 3 and Appendix B provide more details about the astronomical anchoring of the ADMI.
 Scientific Explanations for Radiocarbon Offsets at Astronomically Dated Sites, Volume I (forthcoming) explains Anatolian radiocarbon offsets at the ADMI sites.